NPS responses are added to the Appcues NPS dashboard in real-time.

 - Detractors (0-6)

-The Appcues NPS dashboard will also show you detailed quantitative and qualitative feedback for the 50 most recent responses.
+The Appcues NPS dashboard will also show you detailed quantitative and qualitative feedback all the responses with your selected date range and segment.
 If any user provides multiple NPS scores during the 30 day period (including if they update their score before submitting feedback), we use their most recent score in our calculation.

 Exporting NPS Survey Data

-You can export your NPS data by clicking the Export on the right side of the dashboard
+You can export your NPS data by clicking the Export button on the right side of the NPS Survey page.
+The export option will allow you to select a specific date range and segment.

 NPS Events and Properties